babasaraki/slavevoyagedata/docs/index.md

 * You have a basic level of data visualisation comprehension, e.g., you can read various types of graphs
 * You haven't got a clue how to make these graphs in R

-This tutorial was the result of a request by [DavidTree](https://twitter.com/DavidTree) for anti-racism curriculum materials.
+This tutorial was the result of a request by [David Tree](https://twitter.com/DavidTree) for anti-racism curriculum materials.
 The data used is from the [Slave Voyages](https://www.slavevoyages.org/) project.
 The Trans-Atlantic Slave Trade Database comprises 36,000 individual slaving expeditions between 1514 and 1866.
-This dataset is horrifying and so is the history contained within the graphs you produce.
+This dataset is horrifying and so is the history contained within the graphs you will produce.

 Where additional instruction or detail about certain basic R functions might be helpful, I will point to relevant chapters of my MSc data skills book to avoid duplication.

 The code for this tutorial is available on [GitHub](https://github.com/emilynordmann/slavevoyagedata) with a Creative Commons licence.
-You may use it and adapt with without any further permission or attribution.
+You may use it and adapt with without any further permission.